Opening hook

 Wrapping it up

 Retinal disparity might sound like a niche term from a neuro‑textbook, but it’s the everyday miracle that lets us reach for a coffee mug without looking, enjoy immersive movies, and drive safely down a busy road.
-That's why understanding how those tiny offsets get turned into a vivid sense of space opens doors—whether you’re building the next VR headset, designing a vision‑therapy program, or just marveling at the brain’s hidden math.
+Understanding how those tiny offsets get turned into a vivid sense of space opens doors—whether you’re building the next VR headset, designing a vision‑therapy program, or just marveling at the brain’s hidden math.
 Next time you feel that subtle “pop‑out” effect, you’ll know exactly which pair of eyes and which cluster of neurons gave you that little gift of depth.